pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 problem of propagating application state, because the events could easily be propagated in the order they were recorded.

-There were always decisions being made in a domain model, but they were not always made explicit as event objects, and they were not given the degree of order that we have when we use event-sourced aggregates to generate many individual sequences of events objects.
+There were always decisions being made in a domain model, but the decisions were not always given the degree of order they have when we use aggregates, and the decisions were not always made explicit as event objects.
+Event-sourced aggregates generate many individual sequences of events objects that represent the decisions made in a domain model.

 Using the recorded events as the "source of truth" of the state of an application is commonly termed "event sourcing".
 We can understand something important was missing from the older approach when we realise the notion of 'change' wasn't ever defined.
-The meaning of the notion 'change' can be defined as the contrast between subsequent decisions.
-The fact that decisions do not change is a more solid foundation on which to build, compared to the more fluid situation of dealing in terms of domain objects that change.
+The meaning of the notion 'change' can be defined as a contrast between subsequent decisions.
+Individual changes abstract from individual decisions, and the state of an application abstracts from the sequences of decisions that it makes.
+The fact that decisions do not change is a more solid foundation on which to build, compared to the more fluid situation of dealing primarily in terms of domain objects that change.

 Event-sourced aggregates is a generally applicable design for domain models because the structure "many individual sequences of decisions" is a generally adequate form